-Do to overwhelming interest our Ph.D.
-Indigenous study program, as well, our Cross-Cultural MA program we will be unable to accept new students in the Spring 2016.
+Do to overwhelming interest in our Indigenous Studies Ph.D. and Cross-Cultural MA programs, we will be unable to accept new students in the Fall of 2016.

-However, we still encourage you to contact us if you have questions about our programs or would like to consider applying for the 2016/17 academic year.
+However, we still encourage you to contact us if you have questions about our programs or would like to consider applying for the Fall 2017 academic semester.

 PhD Program in Indigenous Studies

 The joint Ph.D. program in Indigenous Studies is sponsored by the UAF Graduate School in collaboration with the College of Liberal Arts, School of Education, and College of Rural and Community Development.
 The program draws and builds upon long-standing academic and research capabilities at UAF to offer an integrated course of advanced graduate study consisting of a common core curriculum that all students complete, coupled with five thematic specialty areas from which students choose a concentration:

 - Indigenous Studies/Research